avajs/ava/docs/recipes/typescript.md

 }
 ```

 It's worth noting that with this configuration, tests will fail if there are TypeScript build errors.
-If you want to test while ignoring these errors you can use `ts-node/register/transpile-only` instead of `ts-node/register` or add environment variable for ts-node to log errors to stderr instead of throwing exception.
+Suppose you want to test while ignoring these errors.
+In that case, you can use `ts-node/register/transpile-only` instead of `ts-node/register` or add an environment variable for ts-node to log errors to stderr instead of throwing an exception.

 `package.json`: